thejessewinton/svg-dotted-map/README.md

 });
 ```

-After creating a map, render it as an SVG however you'd like.
-This example is using React:
+After creating a map, render it as an SVG, with whatever customizations you'd like.
+This example uses React:

 ```tsx
 export const DottedMap = () => {